 Flex Shot Review

 Flex Shot advertises the promise of easy, perfect caulking.
 I found it virtually identical to other pressurized caulking cans on the market, which have been readily available for years.
 That’s not to say that the product is in any way inferior to other caulking products, but I also wouldn’t call it superior.
 In my tests of the product, Flex Shot performed about as expected, with acceptable bonding properties, and on par with similar products.

 The advertising, however, asks viewers to take a leap of faith and believe they will suddenly find themselves proficient at caulking, which is not likely to happen.
 Proficient caulking requires a certain amount of practice to achieve.
 And not everyone is immediately aware of how to “work” caulk after it has been applied.
 Purchasing Flex Shot will not immediately impart this skill to consumers.

 A trip to your local hardware store will yield many caulking options, some which closely resemble Flex Shot, such as DAP’s Kwick Seal or Easy Seal products, which are both under $10.

 In the end, the internet offer feels like an overpriced pressurized can of ordinary caulk.
 A local purchase will put it about on par with its competitors price-wise.

 Other Fake Flex Shot Reviews

 If you’ve gone online in search of Flex Shot reviews, you may have encountered several fake or affiliate reviews for the product.
 Some of these reviews are not objective because the writer is attempting to sell the product.
 You’ll often read one of these glowing reviews which end with a links to buy the product.
 Take any such review with a grain of salt.

 Flex Shot performs on par with an average pressurized can of caulk.
 I found nothing special about its properties or its application.

 The product’s biggest downfall is the cost of shipping, which makes this product about double that of similar products.
-I suggest purchasing Flex Shot from a third party website, or picking up a competing product locally.
+I advise purchasing it online to avoid shipping charges and delays, and to give you an opportunity to price competing products.